chrokh/toow-old/_sources/chapters/event-conventions.md

 Notice how our code compiles but throws an exception at run-time.

 To avoid downcasting, include the sender or whatever data you actually want to send in your event arguments instead.
+When raising such an event we simply have to include the sender in the event arguments as well.

 ```{code-cell}
 class MyEventArgs